- Full-time: 10 months

 The only difference between the part-time and full-time programmes is that for the part-time students, the courses will be spread out over two years.
 All of the courses will be the same.
 During Trinity Term of your first year (the final term of the academic year), you will work on your thesis proposal which will be due the first day of Michaelmas Term (the first term of the academic year) of your second year.
 Full-time students will be working on their thesis during Trinity Term.

 Part-time students are not expected to live in Oxford.
 We have structured the course to ensure that part-time students, who may also have work commitments throughout their studies, will only need to attend the Oxford Internet Institute on one or two days per week.

-The University cannot offer visas to students on this part-time programme, all applicants must be legally resident in the UK or allowed to study here.
-Students entering the UK on a Dependant Visa, Ancestry Visa, or a Working Visa should also be eligible to study on the course.
+Ordinarily part-time students must be legally resident in the UK or hold a visa that permits part-time study.
 For further information, please refer to the Home Office’s information on student visas.

 Applicants who are not resident in the UK may be able to enter on a part-time Student Visa; however, please be aware that this visa type does not permit the holder to undertake any work for the duration of their studies, paid or voluntary.
 For any queries please contact the Student Immigration team.